implico/frontend-starter/README.md

 //this allows you to add page handlers in separate files (loaded before app.js) and creates a helper/shortcut variable 'pages' var pages = APP.pages = APP.pages || {};

-//layout - common for all, no id checking + helper variable 'layout' to refer to var layout = pages.layout = {
+//layout - common for all, no id checking + setting helper variable 'layout' to refer to var layout = pages.layout = {

   init: function() {